 If your milkweeds have a severe infestation because of aphids the, best way to eradicate them is physical.
 Their large numbers on the milkweed may look bad a might also make you worry.
 But not all are causing harm to monarchs; unless there is a dense population of them.
 They will not be able to kill your milkweeds until they are more in number.

 - You can squeeze them and then wash the plants with water to remove them from your milkweeds.
 Ensure that you check for caterpillars and eggs because using this method.

 - Mix mild dish soap with water and spray this solution to kill aphids on your milkweed plants.
-By applying this solution directly on the aphids efficiently kills the pests.
+Applying this solution directly to the aphids efficiently kills the pests.
 Wash the plants a day after treating them with this insecticidal solution to eradicate any remains of dead aphids.
 This technique only works when you directly spray it on the insects.

 This video will help you avoid aphids for happy gardening!